-In the Project menu you can view and/or manipulate settings that are connected to the version control or deployment.
-For example, you can view the history of the current development line or create a deployment package.
+In the Project menu, you can view and/or manipulate settings that are connected to your project and deployment.
+For example, you can create a deployment package.

 Under Project > Tools, you can find settings on updating widgets, button icons, and layouts, checking widgets, and converting your classes to the Design properties.

 2.1 Batch Update Button Icons